-At issue is a vast collection of historical literature and writings by many church authorities that throw serious doubt on the originality of the phrase "into the name of the Father, and of the Son, and of the Holy Spirit".
-There is also a preponderance of Scripture that does not align with this translation because nowhere else is God the Father or the Holy Spirit mentioned in regard to the act of water immersion baptism.
+It may be surprising, but there is a collection of historical literature and writings that throw serious doubt on the origins of the phrase "into the name of the Father, and of the Son, and of the Holy Spirit," and much of it suggests that Matthew 28:19 has been corrupted by the Catholic Church.

-Because baptism is absolutely required for spiritual salvation, the question of the verity of Matthew 28:19 must be answered so that the correct formula for baptism firmly can be established according to the Scriptures.
+Because baptism is absolutely required for spiritual salvation, understanding whether or not Matthew 28:19 should be used as the formula in the baptism ceremony is quite essential.